 8. Chase Sapphire Preferred Card

 Chase Saphire Preferred Card offers some of the best choices if you are looking for the best airline credit card deals.
-For starters, you get a 60,000 points bonus for signing up for the card.
+You get a 60,000-point bonus for signing up for the card.
 Isn’t this an incredible welcome gesture, considering it’s around $750 when redeemed via Chase Ultimate Rewards?

 Secondly, for the travel purchases you make using the card, there is a 5x points reward.
 These include flight tickets and in-flight purchases.

 Additionally, even dining earns you points.
 You get a 3x rewards rate for dining, while any other travel purchase earns you 2x points.

 But what if you don’t want to redeem your points for travel?
 You can transfer them to 13 airline partners or hotel loyalty programs.
 The best part is that you book using your points without blackout dates or seat restrictions.